lyleantoine-collab/Satshield/Readme.md

 - git clone the url
 - cd into
 - pip install minus r requirements dot txt
+- Plug into GNU Radio with this sample flowgraph: ! (flowgraph.jpeg)

 Fork, improve, secure the sky.